The page has been translated by Gen AI.

 Auto-Scaling Group

-• Policy Method: You can use a policy as a way to dynamically adjust servers.
-When the set threshold based on monitoring metrics is exceeded, it adjusts the number of servers.
-At this time, you can choose one of three ways to adjust the server count.
-Increase or decrease the number of servers by a specified number, increase or decrease by a specified ratio, or fix the number of servers to an entered value.
-When servers start and terminate due to the policy, the monitoring metric CPU usage may temporarily exceed the threshold registered in the policy.
-However, because this is a temporary moment, a cooldown period is set to avoid judging it as an abnormal situation.
-If you want to use the policy method, refer to Manage Policies.
+• Policy Mode: You can use a policy to dynamically adjust servers.
+When a monitoring metric exceeds a configured threshold, the number of servers is adjusted.
+At this time, you can choose one of three methods to adjust the server count: increase or decrease by a specified number, increase or decrease by a specified percentage, or fix the server count to a given value.
+When servers are started or terminated due to a policy, the monitoring metric (CPU utilization) may temporarily exceed the threshold registered in the policy.
+However, because this is a brief moment, a cooldown period is set to avoid treating it as an abnormal situation.
+If you want to use the policy mode, see Managing Policies.

 Reference